Grommash9/aiotx/docs/clients/evm_client/get_last_block.rst

     async get_last_block() -> int

-Get the number of the latest block on the BSC blockchain.
+Get the number of the latest block on the blockchain.

 Returns:

-    int: The latest block number.
+    - **int**: The latest block number.

 Example usage: